Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 • Scan on pull requests to the main branch.

-• Scan on pull requests to any branch that has a prefix of releases/.
+• <mark>Scan on pull requests to any branch that has a prefix of releases</mark>.

-• Scan all the files in the subdirectories of the src directory.
+• <mark>Scan all the files in the subdirectories of the src directory</mark>.

 • Exclude scanning of markdown files.